earley24/SheInnovatesHackathon/README.md

 # Bit Brain

-This program is a game targeted toward students in grades 5th-8th grade.
+This program is a game targeted toward students in grades 5th-8th.
 The game teaches the user about the binary operators and(&) or(|) and not(~) by providing tutorials and puzzles for each operator.